 Check out our gastronomic dinner at Alder NYC where we shared creative small plates and drank tasty cocktails.

 So what does one eat at a Dufresne gastropub?
-That’s a fine question to ask about a varied, sharable small plate menu that runs the gamut from new interpretations of New York classics to bold reworkings of timeless tavern fare.
+That’s a fine question to ask about a varied, sharable small plate menu that runs the gamut from new interpretations of classic New York food favorites to bold reworkings of timeless tavern fare.

 French Onion Soup Rings